Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions: Introduction

-\item {\textbf{Phantom energy} $\alpha_Q {\bf <-1}$}: This describes an uncontrolled universe expansion accelerating toward a Big Rip event { (or singularity)} \cite{quintessencephantom,strongnegative,farnes,baumframpton,caldwell1,phantomdivide,phantomteleparallel1,ripphantomteleparallel2,phantomteleparallel3}.
+\item {\textbf{Phantom energy} $\boldmath{\alpha_Q} {\bf <-1}$}: This describes an uncontrolled universe expansion accelerating toward a Big Rip event { (or singularity)} \cite{quintessencephantom,strongnegative,farnes,baumframpton,caldwell1,phantomdivide,phantomteleparallel1,ripphantomteleparallel2,phantomteleparallel3}.
 The energy condition is violated, i.e., $P_{\phi}+\rho_{\phi} \ngeq 0$. { But this DE form is fascinating because we can find new teleparallel solutions and physical models.}

-\item {\textbf{Cosmological constant} $\alpha_Q{\bf =-1}$}: This is an intermediate limit between the quintessence and phantom DE states, where $P_{\phi}+\rho_{\phi} = 0$.
+\item {\textbf{Cosmological constant} $\boldmath{\alpha_Q}{\bf =-1}$}: This is an intermediate limit between the quintessence and phantom DE states, where $P_{\phi}+\rho_{\phi} = 0$.
 A constant SF source $\phi=\phi_0$ added by a positive scalar potential $V\left(\phi_0\right)>0$ will directly lead to this primary DE state.
 Note that a negative scalar potential (i.e., $V\left(\phi_0\right)\leq 0$) will not lead to a positive cosmological constant and/or a DE solution.

 \item {\textbf{Quintom models}}: This is a mixture of previous DE types, usually described by double SF models \cite{quintom1,quintom2,quintom3,quintom4,quintomcoleytot,quintomteleparallel1}.
 This type of model is more complex to study and solve in general.
-Several types of models are in principle possible and these physical processes need further studies in the future. \end{enumerate} There are in the recent literature in teleparallel gravity and its extension a number of paper on possible solution in static radial-dependent, time-dependent and cosmological teleparallel $F(T)$ solutions \cite{nonvacSSpaper,staticscalarfieldSS,nonvacKSpaper,scalarfieldKS,scalarfieldTRW,coleylandrygholami,FTBcosmogholamilandry,roberthudsonSSpaper}.
-The most of those are suitable for DE models, in particular for quintessence DE state.
-We use cosmological PF as SF approaches, and we find that the solution classes are similar between the both cases.
+Several types of models are in principle possible, and these physical processes need further studies in the future. \end{enumerate} There are, in the recent literature on teleparallel gravity and its extension, a number of papers discussing possible solutions in static, radial-dependent, time-dependent and cosmological teleparallel $F(T)$ models \cite{nonvacSSpaper,staticscalarfieldSS,nonvacKSpaper,scalarfieldKS,scalarfieldTRW,coleylandrygholami,FTBcosmogholamilandry,roberthudsonSSpaper,myrzacosmotele1,myrzacosmospin,paliacosmo}.
+Most of those are suitable for DE models, in particular for quintessence DE state.
+We use cosmological PF as SF approaches, and we find that the solution classes are similar in the both cases. { Some of these papers aimed to test some simple teleparallel $F(T)$ solutions, such as power-law and the polynomial solution, on the cosmological models such as the well-known Lambda Cold Dark Matter ($\Lambda$CDM) model limits \cite{myrzacosmotele1,myrzacosmospin,paliacosmo}.
+Therefore, we also need to test some non-linear PF-based universe models and determine the non-linearity level of a typical cosmological PF-based universe.}